-Campus Ministry and Student Engagement, in coordination with Title IX, conduct small group sessions on safety issues, including sexual abuse, domestic and dating violence, alcohol, and drug abuse, and other safety issues.
+In coordination with Title IX, Campus Ministry and Student Engagement conducts small group sessions on safety issues, including sexual abuse, domestic and dating violence, alcohol and drug abuse, and other safety issues.

-Active Shooter
+Active Threat

-Campus Safety and Security conducts annual training of all faculty and staff on the University's active shooter response and procedures.
-In addition, they coordinate training and planning for active shooter situations with Greenville County Sheriff's office.
+Campus Safety and Security conducts annual faculty and staff training on the University's active shooter response and procedures.
+In addition, they coordinate training and planning for active shooter situations with the Greenville County Sheriff's office.

-In the case of an active shooter situation, the following steps should be followed.
+In the case of an active shooter situation, the following steps should be followed: